 Key Description Up arrow Moves to the previous field.
-Down arrow Moves to the next field. <enter></enter> Allows you to type in a value in the selected field (if applicable) or follow the link in the field.
-Spacebar Expands or collapses a drop-down list, if applicable. <tab></tab> Moves to the next focus area.
-NOTE: For the standard graphics browser only. <esc></esc> Moves to the previous page till you view the main screen.
-Pressing <esc> in the main screen exits the Boot Manager and proceeds with system boot.</esc> <f1></f1> Displays the System Setup help file.
+Moves to the next field.
+Down arrow <Enter> Allows you to type in a value in the selected field (if applicable) or follow the link in Expands or collapses a drop-down list, if applicable.
+Spacebar <Tab> Moves to the next focus area.
+NOTE: For the standard graphics browser only.
+Moves to the previous page till you view the main screen.
+Pressing <Esc> in the <Esc> main screen exits the Boot Manager and proceeds with system boot. <F1> Displays the System Setup help file.